 About the programme

 You will study the historical development of democracy, civil society, the sustainability agenda, and economic inequality in an international comparative perspective.
-The programme focuses largely on the 19th and 20th centuries and has an interdisciplinary approach: you will combine historical research with concepts and explanations derived from the social sciences.
+The programme focuses largely on 19th through 21st century topics and has an interdisciplinary approach: you will combine historical research with concepts and explanations derived from the social sciences.

 Language of instruction